LibreCAD/docs/guides/printing.rst

 Printing Guide
 ==============

+There are multiple approaches to printing a completed drawing.
+Drawings can be printed to fir the page (without regard for scale) or be printed to scale, and with or without a border/title block.
+LibreCAD also has the ability to print drawings across several pages using *tiled printing*, allowing a large format page to be printed on smaller paper.

+While a drawing can be printed directly from the file menu, **File -> Print**, the recommended approach is to print drawings from the *Print Preview* window.
+Using Print Preview allows

 .. image:: /images/LC-PrintPreview.png
     :align: center
     :scale: 50
     :alt: LibreCAD's Print Preview

+    LibreCAD's Print Preview window

 .. actual image size 1280px x 960px

 .. image:: /images/toolBars/tbPrintPreview.png